 Living Fully Present: Exploring Mindfulness as a Key Aspect of a Rich Life

 “The present moment is filled with joy and happiness.
 If you are attentive, you will see it.” - Thich Nhat Hanh

 Mindfulness is paying attention or observing and experiencing everything in your life, both good and bad.
 It focuses on or notices your thoughts, emotions, and other people and circumstances.

 Practising mindfulness can be adopted into every aspect of your life routines, like driving your car or brushing your teeth, interacting with people, and time spent by yourself.
 It requires focused attention, compassion, and patience.

 The Rewards of Regularly Practising Mindfulness

-- more joy and meaning in your relationships with enhanced listening, engagement, and growth in those relationships.
+- Realize more joy and meaning in your relationships with enhanced listening, engagement, and growth in those relationships.

-- enhanced physical and mental health.
+- Enhance physical and mental health.

 Staying Present and Choosing a Lifestyle of Mindfulness